THE 5 PLEBIAN TRIBES OF WALES

 Cynfyn Hirdref and his wife Haer ferch y Blaidd Rhudd.
 [10] Clearly this c.
 1100 Cynfyn could not have married the same lady

 "the red wolf".
-Also, the earlier Blaidd Rhudd could have had a son named Cillyn who was cited as "Cillyn ap y Blaidd
+Also, the earlier Blaidd Rhudd could have had a son named Cyllin who was cited as "Cyllin ap y Blaidd

 Rhudd".
 Thus: